I AM BORDERLINE

 The SRP’s treatment philosophy is based on sound theoretical principles, which integrate: 1) Psychoanalytic theories to identify and address the deeper non-obvious origins and meanings of one’s suffering; 2) Practical skill-building including DBT-Based and Mentalization-Based techniques to help improve day-to-day coping, impulsivity, and mood fluctuations; and 3) Mindfulness practices which are taught and modeled throughout the group experiences to aid in developing a gentler mindset so that healing and growth may take the time they require.
 New skills learned in the SRP will help participants regulate emotions, better tolerate distress, and support personal growth in relationship to others.

-Participants will attend one to three weekly individual psychotherapy sessions as well as a series of thoughtfully designed process, expression, and skill-building psychotherapy groups.
-Each participant will be matched with a skilled member of our treatment team who will serve as their individual therapist.
+Participants and clinicians will co-construct a custom-tailored treatment program which includes individual psychotherapy and one or more groups per week.
+Each participant will be matched with a skilled member of our treatment team who will serve as their individual therapist unless they are already in individual treatment elsewhere.
 They will also get exposure to the variety of our therapists who co-facilitate the group experiences.
 These relationships – the therapeutic relationship – become a safe place of healing through attachment, honesty, and boundaried intimacy.
-Groups take place on weekday evenings (Monday-Thursday) and cover a variety of topics and skill sets (see the FAQ for detailed group descriptions).
-SRP participants make a 3-month initial commitment and attend a minimum of 3 evenings per week.
+Groups will be held weekdays and evenings (Monday-Thursday) and cover a variety of topics and skill sets (see the FAQ for detailed group descriptions).

 Call (424) 371-5191 x436 or write to us to request a free 25 minute telephone intake interview.
 A member of our treatment team will explain the program and ask about your personal history to determine if the SRP is right for you.